England-Hampshire Flag

 The lighthouse is a clue to the narrowness of the channel although the craft are largely leisurely and there's no real danger of the Lymington ferry ending up stranded.

-There's evidence down at the shore why it's no longer access all areas[1] due to one thing the castle couldn't easily defend against... coastal erosion, naturally.
+There's evidence down at the shore why it's no longer access all areas and they've knocked down the admission accordingly, thanks very much.
+It's due to one thing the castle couldn't easily defend against... coastal erosion, naturally.

 The shingle has shifted since the days of Henry's handiwork, you see, and boulders are being bulldozed in to ward off the waves.
 Hurst Castle now keeps company with Cambodia and, believe it or not, Belize on the World Monuments Watch, a biennial list of culturally significant sites in danger of disappearing.